top of page

 “The VALOIS FEST exhibition provided rich and varied information about the multifaceted talent of Ninette de Valois, as well as about the amazing world of ballet, to which she devoted her entire life.
 I was interested in the section of the exhibition dedicated to the Russian Ballet of Sergei Diaghilev.
 I was pleasantly surprised by the quality and variety of exhibited paintings and graphic works by Rinat Kuramshin.
 I really liked the portraits of choreographers, ballet dancers, opera singers, and composers.
 Bravo to you for bringing us so much pleasure with your paintings.
 I will be glad to have a number of your works in our collection.”

-The VALOIS FEST events demonstrated both the continuity of classical traditions and modern achievements in the performing and visual arts.
+The VALOIS FEST events demonstrated both the classical traditions and modern achievements in the performing and visual arts.
 The organizers hope that the VALOIS FEST events will contribute to the development of professional, cultural and business ties between theater workers, choreographers, dancers, musicians, designers and artists from different countries.

 See more greetings from Partners and Honored guests of VALOIS FEST